Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 **(SWHV-CCN2-20500-01)** The tasks of this WP are an ongoing activity.

-Currently the support for 32bit operating systems was removed in order to avoid the incidence of out-of-memory crashes and virtual address exhaustion, especially during movie creation.
+The support for 32bit operating systems was removed in order to avoid the incidence of out-of-memory crashes and virtual address exhaustion, especially during movie creation.
 The software is supported under Windows, macOS and Linux for Oracle Java 8 64bit.

 The software is also tested under later versions of OpenJDK.
 There are several illegal reflective accesses from JOGL into the now modularized Java frameworks, some of them OS-specific.
 Currently manifesting as warnings, it will be very difficult to fix those for future Java versions where they will become errors.